cferdinandi/adventure/content/rules.md

 Gear and special items can be used to solve problems, overcome challenges, and give players new skills and abilities.

-- **Gear** is an object that improves the player's ability in some way.
-For warriors, knights, and vikings, it might be a sword, an axe, a bow-and-arrow, or a shield.
-For witches, wizards, and druids, it might be a wand or a staff.
+- **Gear** are objects that improves the player's ability in some way.
+This includes things like swords, axes, a bow-and-arrow, or a shield.
+It also includes wands and spell books.
 - **Items** are single-use objects that provide a one-time advantage to a player.
 This includes things like rope and nets, charms, spells, and potions.
 It might also include special arrows or weapons.

 When used with an action, gear and items give the player using them a bonus die for their die roll (up to a maximum of 3 dice).
 Only one piece of gear and one item can be used per action.

+You can **[download a few dozen premade items and gear](/downloads)**.
+The download also includes templates to make your own.

 ### Starting gear and items

 Each character should start the game with one piece of gear.
 This usually relates to the nature of their character.

-For example, a druid may start with a staff.
+For example, a druid may start with a spell book.
 A pirate may start with a sword.
 A warrior with a *Defend* combat style may start with a shield for added protection, or pick up a sword to give them an extra die when attacking.

-You may choose to have each player also start the game with a single-use item: rope, healing potion, food, or something else that will be useful in the adventure ahead.
+Players should also start the game with a single-use item: rope, healing potion, food, or something else that will be useful in the adventure ahead.

 ### Earned and discovered items

 As the players go on various adventures and encounters, they'll pick up more items&mdash;either as gifts from the people they help, or by discovering them in their travels.

 Items can be shared with members in the group, and carry over from one game to the&nbsp;next.

-### Item ideas

-Here are some ideas for single-use items for use in your adventures.

-- Invisibility Potion
-- Quickness Potion
-- Healing Potion
-- Magic Feather (gives the power of flight)
-- Magic Map (shows the location of what you want, then disintegrates)
-- Climbing tools
-- A Shovel
-- A Protection Charm
-- A walking stick/staff
-- A wand (makes spells more potent, works for 3 spells)
-- Breathewort (plant that lets you breathe underwater for 5 minutes)
-- Magically inflating balloons
-- X-ray spell
-- Rope ladder
-- Grappling hook
-- Food
-- Magical flute to call on a creature friend you’ve made in the past
-- A stopwatch that rewinds time
-- Torch/Magic Lantern
-- Magic gloves (protect you from everything you touch)
-- An empty box/pouch that can fit objects of any size
-- Water spell (sends surge of water)
-- Earth spell (move the earth)
-- Lava spell (create a path of lava)
-- Wind spell (create a powerful breeze)
-- Ice spell (send an ice blast)
-- Dragon scales (fireproof)
-- A Compass

-## Creating worlds

-You can play *Adventure* entirely as a word-based RPG, and let your players use their imaginations.

-However, depending on the age and interests of your players, it might be more fun and interesting if you added a physical element to the game.
-You can create sets for each of your encounters by sketching simple maps in a notebook, building them with Lego blocks, or using toys that you already have.

-It can be a lot of fun to use action figures or paper cutouts for each of the characters, and let them move through physical environments as you play.

-## Duration and Complexity

-Games of *Adventure* can take as little as 30 minutes, or can last several hours.

-As the *Guide*, you have a lot of control over the length and complexity of each game.
-You can add more villains and bonus encounters, adjust difficulty levels for encounters up or down, and save the day with third-party characters you introduce to the game.

-You can also spread an adventure over several games, stopping after an encounter, and picking things back up another time.